Skip to main content

 Parachains are a solution to two fundamental problems in blockchains:

 • Scalability: Having one blockchain for many purposes makes it difficult to scale as future implementations and upgrades will likely advantage some purposes and disadvantage others.
-On the other hand, having different blockchains will allow them to implement features themselves without affecting other chains.
+Conversely, having different blockchains will allow them to implement features without affecting other chains.

-• Flexibility: It is reasonable to state a blockchain either will be really good in solving one problem or not so good trying to solve many problems.
-A blockchain able to specialize in solving a specific problem has more leverage towards itself and its users.
-Parachains are purpose-built blockchains highly specialized and able to take advantage from each other by cooperation.
+• Flexibility: It is reasonable to state a blockchain will either be really good at solving one problem or not so good at trying to solve many problems.
+A blockchain specializing in solving a specific problem has more leverage toward itself and its users.
+Parachains are purpose-built blockchains are highly specialized and can take advantage of each other through cooperation.

 Shared Security

-Shared security, sometimes referred in documentation as pooled security, is one of the unique value propositions for chains considering to become a parachain and join the Kusama network.
-On a high level, shared security means that all parachains that are connected to the Kusama Relay Chain by leasing a parachain slot will benefit from the economic security provided by the Relay Chain validators.
+Shared security, sometimes referred as pooled security, is one of the unique value propositions for chains considering becoming a parachain and joining the network.
+On a high level, shared security means that all parachains that are connected to the relay chain by accessing a core will benefit from the economic security provided by the relay chain validators.

-Kusama overcomes security scalability concerns since it gravitates all the economic incentives to the Relay Chain and allows the parachains to tap into stronger guarantees at genesis.
+Polkadot overcomes security scalability concerns since it gravitates all the economic incentives to the relay chain and allows the parachains to tap into stronger guarantees at genesis.
 Sovereign chains must expend much more effort to grow the value of their coin so that it is sufficiently secure against well-funded attackers.

 PoW vs Parachain Model

-Let's compare the standard sovereign security model that exists on current proof-of-work (PoW) chains to that of the shared security of Kusama.
-Chains that are secured by their own security model like Bitcoin, Zcash, and their derivatives all must bootstrap their own independent network of miners and maintain a competitive portion of honest hashing power.
-Since mining is becoming a larger industry that increasingly centralizes on key players, it is becoming more real that a single actor may control enough hash power to attack a chain.
+Let's compare the standard sovereign security model that exists on current proof-of-work (PoW) chains to Polkadot's shared security model.
+Bitcoin, Zcash, and their derivatives, must bootstrap their independent network of miners and maintain a competitive portion of honest hashing power.
+Since mining is becoming a larger industry that increasingly centralizes key players, it is becoming more real that a single actor may control enough hash power to attack a chain.

 This means that smaller chains that cannot maintain a secure amount of hash power on their networks could potentially be attacked by a large mining cartel at the simple whim of redirecting its hash power away from Bitcoin and toward a new and less secure chain.
 51% attacks are viable today with attacks having been reported on Ethereum Classic (see above), Verge, Bitcoin Gold, and other cryptocurrencies.

-On Kusama, this disparity between chain security will not be present.
-When a parachain connects to Kusama, the relay chain validators become the securers of that parachain's state transitions.
-The parachain will only have the overhead of needing to run a few collator nodes to keep the validators informed with the latest state transitions and proofs/witness.
+On Polkadot, this disparity between chain security will not be present.
+When a parachain connects to the relay chain, validators become the securers of that parachain's state transitions.
+The parachain will only have the overhead of running a few collator nodes to keep the validators informed with the latest state transitions and proofs/witness.
 Validators will then check these for the parachains to which they are assigned.
-In this way, new parachains instantly benefit from the overall security of Kusama even if they have just been launched.
+In this way, new parachains instantly benefit from the overall security provided by the relay chain even if they have just been launched.

 Parachain Economies

 Transaction fees in a native parachain token can also be an implementation choice of parachains.
-Kusama makes no hard and fast rules for how the parachains decide on original validity of transactions.
+Polkadot makes no hard and fast rules for how the parachains decide on the original validity of transactions.
 For example, a parachain may be implemented so that transactions must pay a minimum fee to collators to be valid.
-The Relay Chain will enforce this validity.
-Similarly, a parachain could not include that in their implementation, and Kusama would still enforce its validity.
+The relay chain will enforce this validity.
+Similarly, a parachain could not include that in their implementation, and the relay chain would still enforce its validity.

-Parachains are not required to have their own token.
-If they do, it is up to the parachain to make the economic case for their token, not Kusama.
+Parachains are not required to have their token.
+If they do, it is up to the parachain (and not the relay chain) to make the economic case for their token.

 System Parachains

 System parachains are parachains that use execution cores allocated by the network's governance.
-These chains remove transactions from the Relay Chain, allowing network validators to allocate their resources to validating parachains.
-System chains are Polkadot using its own scaling technology to host itself.
+These chains remove transactions from the relay chain, allowing network validators to allocate resources to validating parachains.
+System chains are Polkadot using its scaling technology to host itself.

 Parachains' Use Cases